 —Roxane Gay, Kore Press, “An Interview with Roxane Gay”

-In this informal moderated craft talk, writers will have the opportunity to ask questions and hear Roxane Gay discuss his own writing process.
+In this informal moderated craft talk, writers will have the opportunity to ask questions and hear Roxane Gay discuss her own writing process.

 Writing Science Fiction Thrillers in the Age of Climate Change